serverless/components/README.md

 #### Use Debug Statements and the `--debug` Flag

 The Serverless Components CLI experience is intentionally minimal.
-But if you ever want to see what Components are doing behand the scenes, use the `--debug` flag when you run a Component.
+But if you ever want to see what Components are doing behind the scenes, use the `--debug` flag when you run a Component.
 You'll see output like this:

 ![Serverless Components Debugging](https://s3.amazonaws.com/assets.github.serverless/components/serverless_components_debugging.png)